Mountainsmith Lookout 50

 The shoulder straps are secure.
 There is a "delta wing compression" system that pulls the pack into your hipbelt, and it does it's job.
 I'm not sure the fancy V-shaped design is uniquely effective, but it works just fine.
 I have total confidence that the x-shaped hipbelt straps will stay secure.

 The Lookout 50 is light on features, which is a good thing.
 It has daisy chains that some people won't like, but at least this pack can handle the extra weight if you end up using them.
 Like I said before, the compression straps connect across the pack and offer great compressibility.
 The straps on the bottom of the pack will easily hold a bulky sleeping pad.
-There is a top compression sack over the main compartment opening that is perfect for holding a climbing rope.
+There is a top compression strap over the main compartment opening that is perfect for holding a climbing rope.
 There is a adjustable-length ice axe loop on the bottom and removable elastic retainer higher up.

 On the other side, you have two small loops for trekking poles and an identical elastic retainer.
 I've found that ice axe loops work just fine for securing trekking poles, so I wish the pack had two instead of one for added versatility.
 Still, you can safely attach as many ice tools to this thing as you want with some creativity.